 Professor Bailey has co-edited six books: Foreign Teaching Assistants in U.S. Universities; Second Language Acquisition Studies; New Ways in Teaching Speaking; Voices from the Language Classroom; Language Testing Research, and Research on English as a Second Language in US Community Colleges: People, Programs and Potential.
 Her articles have appeared in TESOL Quarterly, Language Testing, TESOL Newsletter, Language Learning, and various anthologies.
 She is the co-author of Focus on the Classroom: An Introduction to Classroom Research, and Pursuing Professional Development: The Self as Source and Exploring Second Language Classroom Research, as well as the author of Learning About Language Assessment: Dilemmas, Decisions and Directions and Language Teacher Supervision: A Case-based Approach.
 In 1985 and again in 2007, she was the recipient of the Allen Griffin Award for Outstanding Higher Education Teacher of the Monterey Peninsula.
 In 2007 she received the James E. Alatis Award for Service to the international TESOL association, and in 2011 she received the Heinle Lifetime Achievement Award.

-Educational research, assessment, teacher education, language program administration, language teacher supervision
+Applied linguistics research, assessment, teacher education, language program administration, language teacher supervision

 PhD, Applied Linguistics; MA, TESOL, University of California, Los Angeles